SpellForce 2: Dragon Storm: Gameplay

 SpellForce 2: Dragon Storm is played from a third-person perspective, in which players control a custom-made avatar to explore a variety of maps in the game.
 The expansion operates on the same real-time strategy and role-playing gameplay mechanics of SpellForce 2: Shadow Wars, but with significant new elements incorporated to the game.

-For the role-playing elements, the expansion allows avatars to now earn skills within a new skill tree called Shaikah - these feature new abilities not included in the main game, while each skill has a link to a piece of equipment that a skill in another tree can unlock.
+For the role-playing elements, the expansion allows avatars to now earn skills within a new skill tree called Shaikan - these feature new abilities not included in the main game, while each skill has a link to a piece of equipment that a skill in another tree can unlock.
 The expansion's story campaign also allows players to begin with avatars starting at level ten, allowing them.
-For the real-time strategy elements, players can now control a new faction, the Shaikah, who feature their own selection units and structures, but have the added ability of Tech buildings that can offer an upgrade to units; though as a rule, each unit can only have one of two upgrades active at any one time – the other replaces the current upgrade should the player require it.
+For the real-time strategy elements, players can now control a new faction, the Shaikan, who feature their own selection units and structures, but have the added ability of Tech buildings that can offer an upgrade to units; though as a rule, each unit can only have one of two upgrades active at any one time – the other replaces the current upgrade should the player require it.

 Alongside the story campaign, the expansion features a new Skirmish mode, which allows players to battle against the AI with one of the available factions in Dragon Storm, along with Freeplay and Multiplayer modes from the main game.